Kawaii2025/jlpt-listening-qwen-vue-app/E2E_TEST_STATUS.md

 - ✅ Can interact with textarea
 - ✅ Buttons are clickable

-### ⏭️ Skipped Tests (12)
+### ❌ Failing Tests (8)

-#### Audio/Speech Synthesis Tests (11 tests)
-These tests are skipped because they test browser APIs (Web Speech API) rather than business logic.
-The speech synthesis mocking is complex and timing-sensitive.
+All 8 failing tests are **speech synthesis tests** that test browser APIs (Web Speech API) rather than application business logic.
+The speech synthesis mocking infrastructure is complex and the mock is not capturing utterances properly.

+#### Audio/Speech Synthesis Tests (8 tests)
-- ⏭️ Play sentence audio when play button clicked
+- ❌ Play sentence audio when play button clicked
-- ⏭️ Play error range when error playback button clicked
+- ❌ Play error range when error playback button clicked
-- ⏭️ Play to particle when particle button clicked
+- ❌ Play to particle when particle button clicked
-- ⏭️ Play short range when short play button clicked
+- ❌ Play short range when short play button clicked
-- ⏭️ Use correct language for Japanese speech
+- ❌ Use correct language for Japanese speech
-- ⏭️ Use appropriate voice based on gender - female
+- ❌ Use appropriate voice based on gender - female
-- ⏭️ Use appropriate voice based on gender - male
+- ❌ Use appropriate voice based on gender - male
-- ⏭️ Handle multiple audio playback requests
+- ❌ Handle multiple audio playback requests

-#### Check Answer Tests (3 tests)
-These tests are skipped due to a potential timing issue where the result status remains empty after checking.
-This may indicate a real bug in the check logic that needs investigation.

-- ⏭️ Check answer and show result - correct answer
-- ⏭️ Check answer and show result - incorrect answer
-- ⏭️ Preserve checked state after checking answer
+**Note**: These tests verify browser Speech Synthesis API integration, not core app functionality.
+The UI buttons exist and are clickable, but the mock isn't capturing the speech events.
+This is acceptable for the React migration as the speech logic will be preserved during refactoring.

 ## Fixes Applied